Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 What is the best possible magnesium supplement?

 There are different types of magnesium, but most have certain drawbacks, including low bioavailability and laxative effects.
-The supplementation generally recommended for the ketogenic diet is as follows 400mg to 600mg per day.
+The supplementation generally recommended for the ketogenic will 400mg to 600mg per day.

 Experts in ketogenic diets, but also in "natural" food forms, generally recommend the following forms: